Sudan vows swift response to south's oilfield grab

-JUBA/TALODI, Sudan Sudan's government vowed on Thursday to deal swiftly with South Sudan's occupation of a border oilfield but the south said it would not pull out until the threat of attacks by the northern army had gone.
+JUBA/TALODI, Sudan Sudan's government promised on Thursday to deal "within hours" with South Sudan's occupation of a vital border oilfield and the southern government said it would not leave the area until the threat of attacks by the northern army had gone.

-The stand-off follows clashes along the ill-defined border that have brought the former civil war foes closer to returning to full-blown conflict than any time since South Sudan declared independence last year.
+The stand-off follows clashes along the ill-defined border that have brought the neighbours closer to full-blown conflict than any time since the South declared independence last year.

-South Sudan seized the Heglig oil field on Tuesday, drawing international condemnation including rare criticism from the United States.
-Sudan has called the move a "blatant assault" on its sovereignty and demanded an immediate withdrawal.

-Heglig, which the south claims as its own, is vital to the north's economy because the field there accounts for about half of the country's remaining 115,000 barrel-a-day oil output.
+Khartoum was demanding an immediate and unconditional retreat from Heglig, Sudan Foreign Ministry spokesman El-Obeid Morawah told satellite news channel Al Arabiya, calling the incursion "a blatant assault on Sudan's sovereignty".

-"We hope we can finish that operation in hours ," he told reporters in the town of Talodi in South Kordofan, a state on the border with South Sudan where Khartoum is also battling insurgents who it alleges are aligned with Juba.
+"We hope we can finish that operation in hours," he told reporters in the town of Talodi in South Kordofan.

+The South said it took control of the Heglig area on Tuesday to put an end to attacks from the north.

-"There must be a mechanism so they don't launch another attack," South Sudan's Information Minister Barnaba Marial Benjamin quoted President Salva Kiir as saying.
+"There must be a mechanism so they don't launch another attack," South Sudan's Information Minister Barnaba Marial Benjamin cited President Salva Kiir as saying.

 "FOREIGN AGENDAS"

-The insurgents - members of the southern army during Sudan's civil war who say they have since severed links with Juba - claimed they had killed 13 government troops and destroyed military vehicles in a six-hour battle near the state capital.

-Sudan's armed forces spokesman, Al-Sawarmi Khalid Saad, dismissed the battle as a "small clash" between two patrols and said one Sudanese soldier had died while 11 rebels were killed.
-Neither claim was possible to verify independently.

-Officials in the north have accused South Sudan of "using mercenary forces and rebel groups" in its attack on Heglig and decried what they said was a plot, sponsored by Juba's foreign allies, to overthrow the government in Khartoum.
+Officials in the north accuse South Sudan of "using mercenary forces and rebel groups" in its attack and decried what they said was a plot, sponsored by Juba's foreign allies, to overthrow the government in Khartoum.

 The South seceded from Khartoum's rule last year, but the two sides have not agreed on issues including division of national debt, the status of citizens in each other's territory and the exact position of the border.